thetylerb/password_generator/README.md

 I found a few different videos that helped me piece this together.
 Some had sliders to determine the length of the password using bootstrap stylings but I didn't really like it yet.
 I'm going to start compiling a few small projects like these so I can actually use a few bits of code that we do along the way.
 Seems like an easy enough password generator, and it'd be pretty cool to use your own "program".

+Not sure why the links to the images aren't working but the password generator should work fully!